A simple 7-day social media content schedule for churches

 SUNDAY: About the Message

 If your church publishes a live stream each Sunday, your content for this day is complete.
+However, if you would like to post more than the Livestream, try one of the below content ideas.

 MONDAY: Spotlight a Church Member

-If you have more than 52 members in your church, you could spotlight one member a week for an entire year.
+Share an appreciation post for the members of your congregation, or ask your members to share a personal testimony.
+Note: If you have more than 52 members in your church, you could spotlight one member a week for an entire year.

 Step 2: For the appreciation posts, draft what you would like to say about each person.
-For the testimonials, make a list of four people you would like to reach out to for the current month.
+For the testimonials, reach out to your list of individuals for their testimony.

 Don’t forget to include an unique hashtag for the series.
 Example: #FacesOfLakeside

+Still unable to get a photo of the person?
+Request a high-quality photo from the individual featured.
 Pro Tip: Before you make the request, let the selected person know you’ll be featuring them across your communication channels for a special feature.

 Pro Tip: For flexibility purposes, do not pre-schedule more than a month’s worth of content.